frankMcQuarrie/complexEnvAcoustics/README.md

   This project uses the [Acoustic Toolbox](https://oalib-acoustics.org/models-and-software/acoustics-toolbox/) (Bellhop).
   **Before running any scripts, you must build the Bellhop executable:**
   1. Download the Acoustic Toolbox from the link above.
-  2. Follow the provided instructions to compile it (usually running `make` in the toolbox directory).
+  2. Follow the provided instructions to compile it (running `make` in the toolbox directory).
-  3. Ensure the Bellhop executable is accessible from your environment (add to your PATH or specify its location in scripts if necessary).
+  3. Ensure the Bellhop executable is accessible from your environment, add to path.

 ---